ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

         :start-after: __sphinx_doc_replay_buffer_api_example_script_begin__
         :end-before: __sphinx_doc_replay_buffer_api_example_script_end__

-.. tip:: Because of it's prevalence, most Q-learning algorithms support PER.
-The priority update step that is needed is embedded into their training iteration function.
+.. tip:: Because of its prevalence, most Q-learning algorithms support PER.
+The priority update step that is needed is embedded into their training iteration functions.
-.. warning:: If you custom buffer requires extra interaction, you will have to change the training iteration function, too!
+.. warning:: If your custom buffer requires extra interaction, you will have to change the training iteration function, too!

 Specifying a buffer type works the same way as specifying an exploration type.